 Crossing The Qolma Pass Between Tajikistan & China

-Updated November 2023Crossing Qolma Pass Between Tajikistan & China was originally written in July 2018
+Updated December 2024Crossing Qolma Pass Between Tajikistan & China was originally written in July 2018

 Qolma Pass, the sole border crossing connecting Tajikistan and China.
 Starting in late 2016 tourists have begun to cross between Tajikistan and China at Qolma Pass.
 Crossing Qolma Pass is one of the more adventurous border crossings in the world because it involves you hitching a ride over the 14 km long no-man’s-land between the two countries, and at 4,363 meters (14,315 ft) is one of the highest border crossings in the world.

-July 2023 update: I’ve received an update that the Qolma Pass border of the first foreign tourist crossing Qolma Pass by bicycle, so it sounds like its finally open!.
+July 2023 update: I’ve received an update from the first foreign tourist crossing Qolma Pass by bicycle since Covid began, so it’s finally open once again!

 Need Travel Insurance and Evacuation Services for Tajikistan & China?